João Nuno Fonseca

 João Nuno Raposo de Abreu Fonseca (born 1 June 1989) is a Portuguese football manager.

 He worked as a match analyst and assistant coach, starting at Académica de Coimbra after graduating from the University of Coimbra, and later working for teams including the Aspire Academy and Manchester City.
-In 2025, he was given his first head coach job at Leixões.
+In 2025, he was given his first head coach job at Liga Portugal 2 club Leixões, leaving in the same year.

 Career

 Académica Coimbra

 Born in Vila Nova de Famalicão, Fonseca was inspired at the age of 16 to become a football manager, based on the success of compatriot José Mourinho.
 He received further guidance from André Villas-Boas when he invited the latter to give a speech at the University of Coimbra.

 Having graduated, Fonseca and two classmates sent applications to all clubs in Portugal's top two divisions to work as match analysts, and were hired by local Académica de Coimbra, whose director had contacted the university over such roles.
 He was also assistant coach of the under-19 and under-23 teams during this role; the first team won the Taça de Portugal and qualified for the UEFA Europa League, a competition he credited for developing his role as an analyst due to the large amount of information needed.